Rahkkkun/Rahkkkun/README.md

 I'm Rahul [aka Rahkkkun], a design engineer based in India.

-I am a Computer Science and Engineering (CSE) student pursuing my university B-Tech degree.
+I am a Computer Science and Engineering (CSE) student pursuing my B-Tech degree.
 I am passionate about development and design and blend technical skills with creativity. <br/> <br/>As an aspiring developer, I continuously work on projects that expand my technical expertise, from Java programming to graphic design.
 I strive to make a meaningful impact in the tech industry.

 Fun Facts:
 <ul>